-Children's Hospital provides medical screening and treatment to all patients who come to Children's Hospital seeking treatment for an emergency medical condition, as required by the Emergency Medical Treatment and Labor Act ("EMTALA").
-We do not deny emergency treatment to any patient who comes to Children's Hospital based upon inability to pay or lack of insurance.
-EMTALA establishes detailed requirements on when and how a patient who has an unstabilized emergency medical condition may be transferred to another institution.
-If you have any questions about EMTALA requirements, please refer to CHOP's EMTALA policy (A-4-24) or contact the Office of General Counsel.
+The Hospital provides medical screening and treatment to all patients who come to the Hospital seeking treatment for an emergency medical condition, as required by the Emergency Medical Treatment and Active Labor Act ("EMTALA").
+We do not deny emergency treatment to any patient who comes to the Hospital based upon inability to pay or lack of insurance.
+EMTALA establishes detailed requirements on when and how a patient who has an emergency medical condition may be transferred to another institution.
+If you have any questions about EMTALA requirements, please refer to the Hospital's EMTALA policy (A-4-24) or contact the Office of General Counsel.